 7. Loosen up

 Relying too heavily on call scripts can make support agents sound robotic.
 Keep the conversation feeling natural and relatable by utilizing these call script best practices.
-For example, instead of reciting call scripts word-for-word, think of them more as guidelines.

 Keep the call conversational and relatable by adding your own flair to scripts, like a personal anecdote that relates to something your customer said.
 And finally, pause regularly to check in with your customers when using call templates or scripts.
 This will keep the communication two-way and avoid making the customer feel “talked at.”

 8. Adapt your communication style to the customer